-Let’s look at simple example of SQLite SELECT statement for fetching name of employee and salary of employee from emp_master table.
+Let’s look at a simple example of SQLite SELECT statement for fetching the name of the employee and salary of an employee from the emp_master table.

 sqlite> SELECT first_name, salary FROM emp_master;

-If you want to fetch data of all column of employee table, then use * instead of writing each field like as shown below.
+If you want to fetch data of all columns of the employee table, then use * instead of writing each field like as shown below.

 sqlite> SELECT * from emp_master;

 ---------- ---------- ---------- ----------